k3rokami/Gura-Bot/README.md

 - Sorted by priority
 - [x] Update readme
 - [x] Add daily check-in for Honkai
-- [ ] Rewrite code to use Cogs
+- [x] Rewrite code to use Cogs
-- [ ] Add code redeemtion for Genshin,Honkai,Star Rail
+- [ ] Add code redeemtion for Genshin,Honkai,Star Rail(Not possible for now,unless found a way to get cookie_token without login information or input manually)
 - [ ] Add EnkaNetwork things (Genshin)
 - [ ] Add daily check-in for Star Rail (Waiting for genshin.py to add functionality)